 - Assist in synchronizing the efforts of veteran service/support organizations and farmer-oriented service organizations to gain efficiencies and better align services to farmer veteran needs.

-Would you like to receive periodic email about events and opportunities for veterans interested or currently working in agriculture?
+Would you like to receive periodic email about events and opportunities for veterans in agriculture?
+Farm Ops and our partners will be using this forum to publicize events, resources, and opportunities related to veterans interested in farming in NYS.

 - Choose the email address with which you want to subscribe to the list.